5 Things That Someone With Social Anxiety Wants You To Know

 How You Can Show Your Support:

-If someone you know is experiencing social anxiety, Mind offers the following tips and advice on how to offer support
+If someone you know is experiencing social anxiety, Mind offers the tips and advice on how to offer support, including the following:

 1. Try to find out as much as you can about social anxiety by asking them how they feel, and by looking to the experts for guidance and information.